ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 See the [W3C Verifiable Credential Standard](#####-W3C-VC) for a definition of credential holder.

-**[R51]** If a credential holder is a BPI participant, the holder MUST have a unique identifier that has been established within the BPI context the holder operates in.
+**[R51]** If a credential holder is a BPI participant, the holder MUST have a unique identifier that has been established within the context the holder operates in.

 As discussed in [Section 3.1](##31-Introduction-and-High-Level-Requirements), BPIs require either decentralized or strongly federated identifier/identity providers that have been agreed to by the participants in a BPI context of one or more BPIs.